NgModules help organize an application into cohesive blocks of functionality.

 If your app happens to bootstrap or dynamically load a component by type in some other manner,

-you'll have to add it to
+you must add it to

 Although it's harmless to add components to this list, it's best to add only the components that are truly entry components.
 Don't include components that are referenced in the templates of other components.